TangoBeee/digital_domi/README.md

 # Digital Domi

-Digital Domi, a technology company that is developing a platform for managing mail and communication.
+**Digital Domi** is a technology platform designed for managing mail and communication.

 ## Requirements